irekasoft/TimeTracker---CoreData-Demo-/ReadMe.md

 Well, we can add data from Widget but when we back to app, it doesnt refresh automatically.
 Well we can recommend that do not add data from the extension.

+# Todo

+Make it capable to migrate.
+At least minor update.

 ---------